LeeHounshell/BatBot/robot/README.md

 Use 2 nuts to hold it in place at the proper height.
 This long support bolt will keep the battery and mount from drooping.

 Next you need to find a piece of foam about a quarter inch thick that you can put into the battery holder to protect the battery from rubbing against the bolts.
+I repurposed some packing foam.
 Use the battery to trace an outline of the shape you want, then cut it with scissors.
 The foam cut-out should fit neatly into the battery holder with enough room to slide the battery in on top.